 Information concerning the Bank is gathered to the Planning Division, which is in charge of information disclosure.
-Based on the information on occurred facts gathered, the Planning Division confirms the content and situation of the facts and estimates the possible development of the situation; identifies the best possible timing and method to disclose it by taking into account the possible effects on investors' judgment and other factors in light of the timely disclosure rules and regulations set by the listed stock exchange and the provisions of the Financial Instruments and Exchange Act; and discloses such information using the TD net after necessary approval is obtained.
+Based on the information on occurred facts gathered, the Planning Division confirms the content and situation of the facts and estimates the possible development of the situation; identifies the best possible timing and method to disclose it by taking into account the possible effects on investors' judgment and other factors in light of the timely disclosure rules and regulations set by the stock exchange where the Bank is listed and the provisions of the Financial Instruments and Exchange Act; and discloses such information using the TD net after necessary approval is obtained.
 The information disclosed is promptly reported to the Board of Directors.